-- Click Marker icon (looks like a ballon) and put it on the map to create your own point of interest.
+- Click the Marker icon (which looks like a balloon) and put it on the map to create your own point of interest.
 Click on any points and edit to change its fields i.e. to add a note and attach a photo.

 - Base map (optional) for selecting different map types.

-For those who prefer, select sequence of numbers instead of uniform styles.
-Optionally set label to Dates.
+For those who prefer, select a sequence of numbers instead of uniform styles.
+Optionally set the label to Dates.

 Add a note marker to anywhere on the map, and attach an image in addition to the note for enhancing memory retention

-Other possible modern scenarios are supermarkets and mall to help you associate and remember notes.
+Other possible modern scenarios are supermarkets and malls to help you associate and remember notes.